Differential information theory: Abstract

 This paper presents a new foundational approach to information theory based on the concept of the \emph{information efficiency} of a recursive function, which is defined as the difference between the information in the input and the output.
 The theory allows us to study \emph{planar representations} of various infinite domains. \emph{Dilation theory} studies the information effects of recursive operations in terms of \emph{topological deformations of the plane}.
 I show that the well-known \emph{class of finite sets of natural numbers} behaves erratically under such transformations.
 It is subject to phase transitions that in some cases have a fractal nature.
 The class is \emph{semi-countable}: there is no intrinsic information theory for this class and there are no efficient methods for systematic search.

 There is a relation between the \emph{information efficiency} of the function and the \emph{time} needed to compute it: a deterministic computational process can destroy information in linear time, but it can only generate information at logarithmic speed.
 Checking functions for problems in $NP$ are information discarding.
 Consequently, when we try to solve a decision problem based on an efficiently computable checking function, we need exponential time to reconstruct the information destroyed by such a function.

-$NP$-complete problems are hard because they are defined on semi-countable domains.
-There is a smaller class of problems, based on countable domains, that has a more transparent structure.
-One such problem, \emph{Subset Bitwise XOR}, which could also be described as \emph{Multiple Mutual Key Encryption}, is shown to be in $NP$ but not in $P$.
 At the end of the paper I sketch a systematic taxonomy for problems in $NP$.